Endoscopic Pituitary Surgery

 You may need to see an endocrinology specialist for an evaluation before surgery.

-Endocrinologists are the medical specialists that deal with glands and hormones.
-You
+Endocrinologists are healthcare providers who deal with glands and hormones.
+You may

 be asked to stop eating and drinking after midnight on the night before surgery.
 You

-may need to stop taking some types of medications that may increase bleeding during
+may need to stop taking some types of medicines that may increase bleeding during

 surgery.
-Don't take any over-the-counter medications before surgery without telling
+Don't take any over-the-counter medicines before surgery without telling

-your doctor.
-You may have several blood tests, a heart rhythm test, and a chest X-ray.
+your healthcare provider.
+You may have several blood tests, a heart rhythm test, and

-These will all be checked before surgery and you will need to be examined by the doctor
+a chest X-ray.
+These will all be checked before surgery and you will need to be examined

 During endoscopic pituitary surgery

 The actual surgery may take a few hours.
-In many cases, an ear, nose, and throat specialist
+In many cases, an ear, nose, and throat (ENT)

-some cases, the endoscope may be inserted through an incision under the upper lip.
+endoscope may be put through an incision under the upper lip.